The Psychological Cost of Hacking

 Victims have reported hacking affected their sleep and made them more prone to anxiety attacks.
 Over half of the victims reported physical pain, such as headaches and migraines, due to hackers breaching personal data.

 Even on the scale of corporate cyberattacks, hackers have been able to cause physical harm.
 Patients in a hospital in 2011 were harmed by a hacker who gained remote control of air and heat systems, not affecting the environment but putting medicines at risk.

 The Real Psychological Cost of Hacking

 The number of cyberattacks is growing each year.
-With so many attacks and new victims every day, it is essential authorities treat victims more seriously.
+With so many daily attacks and new victims, authorities must treat victims more seriously.

 The seriousness of modern cybercrime is starting to get noticed by authorities.
 Governments worldwide are introducing new legislation to help tackle the rise in cybercrime, and authorities are learning to treat these events as serious crimes.

 As the world learns to take cybercrime more seriously, hacking’s psychological cost is becoming more well-known.
 Hopefully, the future holds more help, support, and understanding for victims of hacking.

 Worried about hackers attacking?
 Order our Digital Protection plan or schedule a security audit here.